peter-wachira/PixelNewsApp/README.md

 - There are currently no tests done for this project
 - As at the time this project was made, testing and UIs was not a major concern
-- The project is currently not being maintained any more.
+- The project is currently being maintained any.
 Contributions are most welcome if you would like to add more modules to the project, you can reach me through my [Contacts](#Contacts) below.
 - Thanks for understanding.